Chapter 3 Walkthrough: The Harrowing Home

 How often is this page updated?

-The page is refreshed when a route, card, boss note, or source changes.
-The current site build is dated 2026-05-10.
+The page is refreshed when a route, card, or boss note changes.
+Current build is dated 2026-05-22.

 Are the recommendations official?

-No. This is independent gameplay guidance based on public sources, route testing, and visible mechanics.
+No. Independent gameplay guidance based on route testing and visible mechanics.

 Should I copy every card exactly?